boniolp/dsymb-playground/README.md

 pip install -r requirements.txt
 ```

-**Step 3:** You can use our tool in two differnt way: (i) Access online: https://symbol.streamlit.app/ (ii) Run locally (preferable for large time series datasets).
-To do so, run the following commands:
+**Step 3:** You can use our tool in two different ways: (i) Access online: https://symbol.streamlit.app/ (ii) Run locally (preferable for large time series datasets).
+To do so, run the following command:

 ```bash
 streamlit run app.py